 Are Red Devil Cichlids Suitable for your Aquarium?

-But if you are attached to the other fish in your tank and do not have a desire to risk their life and limb, you may decide that the Red Devil Cichlid is not for you.
-Or, you might set up a second tank just for the Red Devil.
+But if you are attached to the other fish in your tank and do not have a desire to risk their life and limb, you may decide that the red devil cichlid is not for you.

 Do I need to have a separate breeding tank?